cmakelib/cmakelib-component-cmdef/doc/PackageChain.md

 ### CMDEF_ADD_EXECUTABLE

-Adds an executable, links its sources and headers.
+It adds an executable, and links its sources and headers.

 #### Example